12 Smart Ways to Save Money on Groceries Without Sacrificing Quality

 Body

-• When it comes to refrigerated items, don’t just grab what’s at the front of the shelf.
+When it comes to refrigerated items, don’t just grab what’s at the front of the shelf.
 Look at the shelf life and be sure to purchase the items with the longest shelf life.

-• Put the plate in the refrigerator for up to 24 hours.
+Opt for less tender cuts of meat and marinate them overnight.
+A simple oil-and-vinegar dressing can turn budget-friendly meat into a tender, flavorful meal.
 The acid in the vinegar will break down the tough connective tissue in the meat, tenderizing it.

 If you have a hard time sticking to your shopping list, try eating just before you head to the grocery store.
 Shopping on an empty stomach makes everything look good.
 Your willpower is likely to be a lot stronger if you plan your shopping trip for after a meal.

-Join a Food Cooperative
+10. Join a Food Cooperative

 Food co-ops are grocery stores run by their members.
 They generally offer better prices than their commercial counterparts.
 Unlike those larger stores, many co-ops sell certain foods in bulk.
 Some co-ops run on a membership basis; others allow anyone to shop but offer discounts to members.

 Sure, we all make shopping lists and try to stick to them.
 But how about planning out your full week so you can see how you could possibly create savings?
 Think about how you pack a suitcase.
 Do you bring a separate outfit for every day?
-No, you usually double up on trousers or think about how to minimize how many pairs of shoes you bring.
+No, you usually double up on trousers or think about how to minimize the number of pairs of shoes you bring.
 The same goes for groceries.
 Can you buy bulk frozen chicken and plan two meals?
 Can you maximize the number of meals you can get out of the week of groceries?
 Can you buy a chicken or make a casserole and have yummy leftovers one day?

 About The Author